wp-plugins/my-wp-tagcanvas/readme.txt

 == Changelog ==

+= 4.6.2 =
+1. Added a Target option for opening tag links in a new tab/window, parent or top frame.
+Available to Authors, Blogroll, Pages and Recent Posts.

 = 4.6.1 =
 1. Prevented Firefox from showing an error when image_cf() is selected without supplying an image URL for it.